virgili0/Virgilio/Topics/prerequisites.md

  - data
  - computational resources.

-**For each element** you'll learn:
-- what you need to practice machine learning first-hand (small scale)
-- what do you need to start machine learning projects to innovate an organization (big scale)
+These elements enable you to practice machine learning first-hand (small scale) or start machine learning projects to innovate an organization (big scale).

 ## Prerequisites